Social Media Animal Cruelty Coalition (SMACC)

-Be aware: Please visit our home page for our social media cruelty categories and the themes that we have identified, and then be aware of them when using social media.
+Be aware: Please visit our homepage and see the categories and the themes we have identified.
+Be aware of these when using social media.
 Sometimes animal cruelty is less than obvious, such as an elephant calf bathing in the sea with its trainer, or a slow loris being 'tickled' by a human.
 Both of these examples involved serious animal suffering behind the scenes.

 Do not engage: Do not comment on the video.
-As above this may seem counterintuitive however the more people engage with the videos or channels the more popular they become.
-It is best not to comment at all and report the video or channel.
+This may seem counterintuitive.
+However, engagement increases popularity.
+It is best not to comment at all, and to report the video or channel immediately.

-DO NOT SHARE: Do not share the video, even if you are doing so to raise awareness of the cruelty or illegality.
-By sharing these videos you are only promoting them and spreading them further online.
+DO NOT SHARE: Do not share the video on your own page, even if you are doing so to raise awareness of the cruelty or illegality.
+Sharing increases popularity and again, potentially also increases profitability.
 Instead, report them, and raise your concerns by sharing with others the things to look out for - or direct people to our SMACC site.

-Sign our petitions: We have three ongoing online petitions appealing to media giants YouTube, Facebook and TikTok to ask them to put in place a robust monitoring system for these animal cruelty videos, stop promoting and monetising such videos and remove any cruel content from their platforms.
+Sign our petitions: We have three ongoing online petitions appealing to media giants YouTube, Facebook and TikTok, asking them to put in place robust systems to monitor for cruelty content, to stop promoting and monetising such videos, and to remove any cruel content from their platforms.
 Sign here

 If I watch the videos am I adding to the problem?